JosiahCraw/Vector-Accelerator-Hardware/README.md

 <img alt="Git Instructions for setting up your repo" src="https://storage.googleapis.com/enle373students/git-instructions.png" width="auto" height="600"/>

 ## 3. Adding files to Vivado
-There are two options for adding the git files into your project, the first is to do a manual copy, the second is to use Jessie's awesome script which is discussed further in the
+There are two options for adding the git files into your project, the first is to do a manual copy, the second is to use Jesse's awesome script which is discussed further in the
 [Tools](#tools) section.

 ### 3.1 Manually copying files